 Unfortunately, whether it’s a car crash or a distant shooter, the option of self-defense doesn’t always exist.
 Even if you technically could engage with a ballistic solution, the best option very well may be to unass the AO, seek cover or barricade, and already have basic trauma care training.
 A little training and a little medical kit can go a long way…

 At a recent gun industry press trip, I met with writers and professionals from around the country.
 On my backpack?
 The basic medical kit seen above.
 Out of approximately 20 of us, I believe only three of us carried medical supplies and one of those was an active law enforcement investigator.

 My kit is embarrassingly sparse with an admittedly myopic focus on bleeding, but it’s more than nothing.
 Tourniquet, Olaes compression bandage, QuickClot (a larger kit version is available here), and nitrile gloves.
 Those hotlinks to Amazon are to the actual products I’m carrying.
-Have the same items in the glove compartments of our two vehicles as well.
+I have the same items in the glove compartments of our vehicles as well.
 And I’ll list some other options below.

 Perhaps the thing about my kit is that I don’t actually carry any of it on my person proper.
 My med pack is attached to the MOLLE webbing of my backpack (TAD Fast Pack Lightspeed) when I carry my backpack, and is popped off and dropped in my range bag (or elsewhere) if I’m traveling sans backpack.

 While each car has a kit, I can’t say that I would have necessarily had any of these things on me at an event like a concert such as the festival Sunday night’s in Vegas.